▶️ Central Oregon teams navigate through Tuesday's snow during soccer playoffs

 “If it continues, we’ll get used to it in practice,” Basurto said.
 “The teams from the valley won’t be able to handle it like we will, so it will be to our advantage.”

-Eriksson for Bend high gave a big shout-out to all the volunteers and athletic staff who made it possible for the game to happen.
+Eriksson gave a big shout-out to all the volunteers and athletic staff who made it possible for the game to happen.

-The Lava Bears lost to Centennial 2-0, while Summit defeated Corvallis 1-0.

 Ridgeview (5A), Madras (4A), and Sisters (3A) boys soccer teams were also eliminated Tuesday night.